-Questions answered here on this podcast are taken directly from the Nontrad Premed Forums over at Medical School HQ.
-Check it to join our collaborative community and ask away!
+Questions answered here on the OldPreMeds Podcast are taken directly from our Nontrad Premed Forums.
+Check it out, join our collaborative community, and ask away!

 [01:10] OldPreMeds Question of the Week

-“I’m a 35-year-old other stay-at-home mother of three who has recently developed an interest in becoming a doctor.
-Health has always been an interest of mine and over the last year, I’ve been working to start a health ministry at my husband’s church.
+“I’m a 35-year-old stay-at-home mother of three who has recently developed an interest in becoming a doctor.
+Health has always been an interest of mine, and over the last year, I’ve been working to start a health ministry at my husband’s church.
 He’s a pastor.

-Not premed, I wanted to be an ecologist.
-I switched to History and graduated with a 2.77 GPA.
-I also have a Master’s in Applied Linguistics with a 3.86 GPA.
+I wasn’t premed; I wanted to be an ecologist.
+I switched to history and graduated with a 2.77 GPA.
+I also have a Master’s in applied linguistics with a 3.86 GPA.
 But from what I’ve read, that won’t count too much.

-I want to make sure that I’m not romanticizing the profession and that is something that I can really see myself doing when i embark on more education.
+I want to make sure that I’m not romanticizing the profession, and that is something I can really see myself doing when I embark on more education.
 I’m just worried that my undergraduate performance is so bad that there’s no redeeming it.”

 [03:20] Redeeming Yourself!

 Yes, you can redeem yourself.
-But having graduated from History, that may mean you didn’t have that much science credits.
-Looking at that, it’s not a lot so if you were to do a do-it-yourself postbac or a formal postbac, you’re strictly going to take science classes.
+Having graduated in history, that may mean you didn’t have many science credits.
+And now if you were to do a do-it-yourself postbac (or a formal postbac), you’re strictly going to take science classes.
 That’s the whole point—to show that you can handle science.

-Again, it’s redeemable 100%.
-I’ve talked with Chad on The Premed Years Podcast.
+Again, it’s redeemable, 100%.
+I talked with Chad on The Premed Years Podcast.
 He’s a student who did poorly in undergrad and in a postbac.
-Finally, he realized what was causing his problems and then went to a special master’s program and crushed it.
+Finally, he realized what was causing his problems, and he went to a special master’s program and crushed it.
 He’s now a medical student.

 So anything is redeemable.
-I also talked Cain on The Premed Years Podcast.
+I also talked to Cain on The Premed Years Podcast.
 He started off school with a low GPA and was academically dismissed from his undergrad.
 Several years later, he realized he wanted to go to medical school.
 He started again at a community college and worked his way up to a four-year university.
-And he is now a medical student.
+And now he is a medical student, too.

 [06:50] Is Medicine Right for You?